You don't need an account to order.

 • If you get stuck don’t worry.
 It may be a reflection of you but it may also be a part of the person you are reading for.
 They may be stuck at some point in their life.
 You need to work with this 'stuckness'.
 The way to overcome it is to just keep talking.
 If you find you just can’t feel what the card is like go with what you ‘know’ about the card.
 So start by explaining to that person what a card is about, just like you might read in a book.
 And from there it should give you a springboard to get back into the feeling of the spread.

 • If you stop yourself saying something because you don’t want to offend you may bring the whole spread to a standstill.
 It is your duty to say what is there, but in a positive manner.
 You don’t need to say, "I can see you are a really sad person!"
 Approach it positively.
 "There seems to be some sadness in this area of the spread.
 Does that ring true?"
-Tarot card reading is about understanding.
+Tarot card reading for me is about understanding.
 It is about finding more out about a certain situation or person so that they can understand more and be better informed so they can make decisions and live their life in a more understanding way.

 • Don’t just tell them the good stuff.
 What good is that?
 Also tell them things that will help them to grow.
 If you ignore parts of the spread you are just not getting to the point.
 But be positive in your presentation.